PetrKorab/Arabica/docs/source/Sentiment analysis.rst

 ------

-The implemented model is **VADER** (Valence Aware Dictionary and sEntiment Reasoner), a lexicon and rule-based sentiment classifier attuned explicitly to sentiments expressed in social media.
+The implemented model is **VADER** (Valence Aware Dictionary and sEntiment Reasoner), a lexicon and rule-based sentiment classifier attuned to sentiments expressed in social media.
 It works universally on most other types of datasets.

 It was developed by: